sbalmt/xcheme/documents/operators.md

 #### Pivot operator

-The `pivot` operator is a binary operator used when you want to pivot a new node into the AST after evaluating its both operands as `true`.
-The pivoted node is a subtree where the generated nodes before the operator are placed on the left and the generated nodes after the operator are placed on the right.
+The `pivot` operator is a binary operator used when we want to pivot a new node into the AST after evaluating its both operands as `true`.
+The pivoted node is a subtree where the generated node before the operator is placed on the left and the generated node after the operator (if there's one) is placed on the right.

 Syntax: